Man, man. I was stuuuuuuck living the “almost life” for too long. Years.

 Weaknesses.
 Addictions.
 Unwanted divorce.
 Betrayal trauma.
 Fraudulent partners.
 Entrepreneurship.
 Dozen failed businesses.
 Bankruptcy.
 Debt.
 Second marriage.
 Co-parenting.
 Blending families.

 With my best person ever.

-Had to use my Super-Seth and so do you.
+When life came at me, I had to use my Super-Seth and so do you.

 That’s not my fault.